tkubica12/governance-automation/README.md

   - Each subscription file use subscription resource - in my case this is using existing pre-created subscriptions so works as "rename", but can be also used to create subscriptions
   - locals list is used to setup roles and mapping to users and groups - all by IDs
   - RBAC assignment loop based on locals list
-- policies.tf containes custom initiatives definitions
+- policies.tf contains custom initiatives definitions